joaoawk/most-often-vowel/README.md

 ## Where did the idea come up from?

-This software was designed as a college assignment
-In which we should print vowel and its absolute frequency A-Z ordered.
+This software was designed as a college assignment in which we should print vowel and its absolute frequency A-Z ordered.

 ## How it works?